Connecting to your Sage Accounts data using a UNC path

 1. Browse to the following directory:

-TIP: You may need to show hidden files and folders.
-Read more >
+TIP: You'll need to show hidden files and folders if you can't find these folders.

 Sage Accounts v30